modernish/modernish/README.md

 for information on how to use modules in portable-form scripts.

-In the second form, the `-q` option queries if a module is loaded, and the `-e` option queries if a module exists. `use` returns status 0 for yes and 1 for no.
+In the second form, the `-q` option queries if a module is loaded, and the `-e` option queries if a module exists. `use` returns status 0 for yes, 1 for no, and 2 if the module name is invalid.

 The `-l` option lists all currently loaded modules in the order in which they were originally loaded.
 Just add `| sort` for alphabetical order.